splunk/public-o11y-docs/apm/apm-use-cases/troubleshoot-tag-spotlight.rst

 Deepu selects the :strong:`paymentservice` node on the service map and selects the :strong:`Tag Spotlight` view on the sidebar.

+..  image:: /_images/apm/apm-use-cases/TagSpotlightUseCase_OpenTagSpotlight.png
+    :width: 99%
+    :alt: This screenshot shows the Tag Spotlight view of the payment service.

 Deepu scans through the requests and errors for each indexed tag in the payment service
 =========================================================================================